fibo/fibo.github.io/_posts/2025-08-26-lint-staged-on-commit.md

 tags:
   - JavaScript
 description: >
-     How to run linting on staged files when committing code with no dependency: no (lint-staged | husky | pre-commit) needed.
+     How to run linting on git staged files when committing code with no dependency needed.
 ---

 ## Motivation